Dayojo/Dev_repo/Project_2/Project2.md

 # Step 1 Installing the Nginx Web Server

-- `sudo apt update` `sudo apt install nginx` When prompted, enter Y to confirm that you want to install Nginx
+- `sudo apt update` `sudo apt install nginx` When prompted, enter `Y` to confirm that you want to install Nginx

 - To confirm that nginx has been installed correctly and is functioning as a service on Ubuntu.
-Run `sudo systemctl status nginx`
+Run: `sudo systemctl status nginx`

+If it is green and running, then you did everything correctly